pangolindex/exchange-contracts/contracts/staking-positions/README.md

 ### `PangoChef`

 [`PangoChef`](./PangoChef.sol) is a MiniChef analogue that uses SAR algorithm.

+In this implementation, there can be infinite amount of pools which separetely utilize the SAR algorithm.
+So each pool has its own total staked balance and average staking duration.

 To be added:
 * Compounding WAVAX-PNG pool by supplying AVAX